- Private Study

 Although the term “fair dealing” is not defined in detail in the legislation, there is some guidance provided in the fair dealing sections of the Copyright Act.
 Additionally there are six criteria to be used in determining whether the use of a work is fair, as proposed in the landmark Supreme Court of Canada case CCH Canadian Limited v.
 Law Society of Upper Canada.
 These six criteria to use for determining whether use of a work is fair dealing are:

-- The purpose of the proposed copying, including whether it is for research, private study, criticism, review, news reporting, parody, satire or education.
+- The purpose of the proposed copying for the end-user, including whether it is a commercial or non-commercial purpose and whether it is for research, private study, criticism, review, news reporting, parody, satire or education.

-- The character of the proposed copying, including whether it involves single or multiple copies and whether the copy is destroyed after it is used for its specific intended purpose.
+- The character of the proposed copying, including whether it involves single or multiple copies, limited or wide distribution, and whether the copy is destroyed after it is used for its specific intended purpose.

-- Alternatives to copying the work, including whether there is a non-copyrighted equivalent available.
+- Alternatives to copying the work, including whether there is a non-copyrighted equivalent available that could be used to achieve the purpose of the dealing.

-- The nature of the work, including whether it is published or unpublished.
+- The nature of the work, including whether it is published or unpublished and whether it includes any confidential information.

 - The effect of the copying on the work, including whether the copy will compete with the commercial market of the original work.